 BEST REMOTE LEARNING TIPS FOR PARENTS AND STUDENTS

-So, you find yourself stuck at home and doing schoolwork at home with your child for … whatever reason — a weather emergency, a virus quarantine, or something else.
+So, you find yourself remote learning and doing schoolwork at home with your child and you need resources for parents during distance learning.

 If you’re feeling overwhelmed, I get it.

 School at home is something that many of us who homeschool prepared for and most of us weren’t thrown into it due to an emergency … and it was still super hard!

 So, if you’re feeling like all of this sucks, THAT’S OK.
 We have a remote learning guide for parents that will help.